Submissions

 Funding Statement

-Please provide a statement about the sources of funding for the research to the article in the acknowledgement or in a separate endnote.
-The funding statement should include the name of the funding body and the grant number.
+Please provide a statement about the funding sources for the research on which the article is based in the Acknowledgements or in a separate endnote.
+The funding statement should include the name of the funding body and grant number.
 If the funding body has played any role in the research, this should also be stated.

 Authors